 When you’re ready to develop other aspects of your practice you can find out more here.
 You might also find it helpful to link in with Amida Shu if you haven’t already, both by finding a local group (or starting a Home Group using our resources and support), and by hanging out at our virtual temple.

-We hope that you enjoy your explorations with nembutsu, and that it brings you the inspiration, peace, courage and comfort that it has brought us.
+We hope that you enjoy your explorations with nembutsu, and that it brings you inspiration, peace, courage and comfort.